EQWorks/python-curriculum/01-immediate-applications.md

 '94'
 ```

-There's not much math involved here.
+There is not much math involved here.
 The expression joins (or concatenates) the two strings `'9'` and `'4'` into `'94'`.

-And now let's see what the "stringified" number can do:
+And now let us see what the "stringified" number can do:

 ```python
 >>> str(9).zfill(2)  # left fill '0' to the intended minimum string length (2)
 '09'
 ```

 Recall the example of modulo operation on finding the hour.
-Let's put that together with the newly acquired tool of `str.zfill()` method and string concatenation to present the result time in a more friendly manner:
+Let us put that together with the newly acquired tool of `str.zfill()` method and string concatenation to present the result time in a more friendly manner:

 ```python
 >>> str((16 + 12345) % 24).zfill(2) + ':00'